-"Upon your coming to the land to which I bring you..."
+"Speak to the Children of Israel and say to them, 'Upon your coming to the land to which I bring you...'"
 (15:18)

 Man was created to eat and drink.
 If the Almighty wanted He could have created man to exist without nourishment.
 The purpose of eating and drinking is not to satisfy the desire but to remind us that we eat and drink to recall that Hashem created all.